SiaFoundation/siad/doc/api/index.html.md

 **convertpath** string
 The siapath of an existing siafile that should be converted to a sialink.
 A new linkfile will be created.
-Both the new linkfile and the existing siafile are required to be maintained on the netowrk in order for the sialink to remain active.
+Both the new linkfile and the existing siafile are required to be maintained on the network in order for the sialink to remain active.

 **force** | bool